 These tables were reproduced by photo-offset of pages printed by the IBM model 856 Cardatype.
 Because of the very nature of the table, it did not seem necessary to proofread every page of the final manuscript to catch random errors of the Cardatype.
-All pages were scanned for systematic
+All pages were scanned for systematic errors, every twentieth page was proofread $\langle \ldots \rangle$

 We see that the same scheme was used here.
-However, the postprocessing algorithms used in both cases are far from perfect.
-The sum modulo 10 used by RAND is almost reversible (if we know the resulting table and the first card, then we can reconstruct all the cards), so it cannot significantly change the entropy (or Kolmogorov complexity) of the data string, and this entropy is probably insufficient if simple tests fail on the string.
-The same can be said about xor-ing with (deterministic) pseudorandom sequence used by Marsaglia.
-In the latter case, rap music and naked ladies could save the day, assuming that these strings have enough complexity (generating processes have enough entropy) and are independent from the data from the electronic devices.
+However, the post-processing algorithms used in both cases are far from perfect.
+The sum modulo 10 used by RAND is almost reversible (if we know the resulting table and the first card, then we can reconstruct all the cards), so it cannot significantly change the entropy or the Kolmogorov complexity of the data string.
+This entropy is probably insufficient if simple tests fail on the string.
+The same can be said about xor-ing with a (deterministic) pseudorandom sequence used by Marsaglia.
+In the latter case, the rap music and naked ladies could save the day, assuming that these strings have enough complexity (generating processes have enough entropy) and are independent from the data from the electronic devices.
 But obviously one would like to have less frivolous and more regular procedure.

-11 Random source and postprocessing
+11 Random Source and Post-processing

 Noise sources are cheap and easy to find.
-A classical example is a Zener diode which costs few cents; the noise generated by it is enough to be captured by an inexpensive audio card that has microphone inputs, and one can then try to convert this noise to a high-quality random bits ("white noise") using some processing (called "conditioning" or "whitening").
-Many commercial devices uses this scheme (usually with higher frequency and lower precision than used in typical audio cards); here is the description of one of them:
+A classical example is a Zener diode which costs few cents; the noise generated by it is strong enough to be captured by an inexpensive audio card that has microphone inputs, and one can then try to convert this noise to a high-quality random bits ("white noise") using some processing called "conditioning" or "whitening".
+Many commercial devices uses this scheme (usually with a higher frequency and a lower precision than used in typical audio cards); here is the description of one of devices of this type:

 The TrueRNG Hardware Random Number Generator uses the avalanche effect in a semiconductor junction to generate true random numbers.
-The avalanche effect has long been used for generation of random number / noise and is a time-tested and proven random noise source.
+The avalanche effect has long been used for generation of random number/noise and is a time-tested and proven random noise source.
 The semiconductor junction is biased to 12 volts using a boost voltage regulator (since USB only supplies 5V), amplified, then digitized at high-speed.
-The digitized data is selected and whitened internal to the TrueRNG and sent over the USB port with more than 400 kilobits/second of throughput. $\langle ... \rangle$
+The digitized data is selected and whitened internal to the TrueRNG and sent over the USB port with more than 400 kilobits/second of throughput. $\langle \ldots \rangle$

 The new entropy mixing algorithm takes in 20 bits of entropy and outputs 8 bit to ensure that maximum entropy is maintained.
-The algorithm uses multiplication in a Galois field similar to a cyclic redundancy check to mix the ADC inputs thoroughly while spreading the entropy evenly across all bits.
-[35]
+The algorithm uses multiplication in a Galois field similar to a cyclic redundancy check to mix the ADC inputs thoroughly while spreading the entropy evenly across all bits [35].

-On the other hand, one should be careful here, since the properties of Zener diodes are not guaranteed, as a simple experiment shows (Figure 4).
-It is quite possible that noise properties can change over time and may depend on the environment (exact voltage and current, temperature etc.) The postprocessing should somehow be robust enough to convert these varying types of noise into random bits with the same uniform distribution.
+On the other hand, one should be careful here, since the properties of Zener diodes are not guaranteed, as a simple experiment shows (Fig. 4).
+It is quite possible that noise properties may change over time and depend on the environment (exact voltage and current, temperature etc.) The post-processing should somehow be robust enough to convert these varying types of noise into random bits with the same uniform distribution.